PointMLPD/PointMLPD/README.md

 ## Acknowledgment

-Part of our code refers to the work [PointNext]https://github.com/guochengqian/PointNeXt
+Part of our code refers to the work [PointNext](https://github.com/guochengqian/PointNeXt)

-This library is inspired by [PyTorch-image-models](https://github.com/rwightman/pytorch-image-models)